Kenneth-bit/alx-zero_day/0x03-git/README.md

-# This my third project for ALX workig with Git.
+# This my third project for ALX working with Git.

-## So far so good!
+### So far so good!